TdjHJ9zM5k/simple-social-api-server/README.md

 - **Technology Stack**: Java Spring Boot
 - **Database**: Embedded H2 (acting as a MySQL instance)
 - **Authentication**: JWT
-- **Deployment**: Serverless, with continuous deployment on Google Cloud Run
+- **Deployment**: Serverless, with Continuous Deployment pipeline on Google Cloud Run

 You can access the live deployment at:
 [https://iakta-social-cj5d2qfngq-ew.a.run.app](https://iakta-social-cj5d2qfngq-ew.a.run.app)